Planted wheat acres expected to hit 100-year low

 But with lower average yields and higher costs of production, the report notes that from 2013 to 2016 the average Western Kansas wheat producer lost around 12 cents per acre — before low prices and unfavorable weather hit.

-Ehmke doesn’t expect Kansas farmers to stop growing wheat, as there is less wheat, he expects prices to rise and said they could get very interesting in 2019.
+Ehmke doesn’t expect Kansas farmers to stop growing wheat.
+As there is less wheat, he expects prices to rise.
+Those prices could get very interesting in 2019, he said.

 "A wise old man once told me that there is a reason why wheat goes to six dollars," Ehmke said.
 "You ain’t got any!"